 As the Students' Union offers so many services to our members, there are many laws and regulations that we have to follow.
 If the Students' Union were found to have broken any of these, it is the Trustees who would be ultimately responsible and could potentially face legal action.

-Bryan studied Engineering at Sunderland and is currently working at the Students' Union as President: Activities.
-He has recently been re-elected to serve a 2nd term.
+Bryan studied Engineering at Sunderland and is currently working at the Students' Union as President: Activities in his 2nd term.
+He is also the Chair of the Board of Trustees.

 Colin graduated in Pharmacy from Sunderland in 1974 and has worked in Pharmacy in the Hospital, Industry, Academia and Community Sectors.
 He was made a Fellow of the Royal Pharmaceutical Society (RPS) and is a recipient of the RPS Charter Silver Medal.
 Colin is in his 4th year as a Trustee of Sunderland SU and is also a committee member of Sunderland University Hope Winch Society.
 Colin is also presently Head Governor of University Hospitals Morecambe Bay NHS FT, Chairman of South Lakeland Hydrotherapy Trust (SLHT), Trustee and Director of Cumbria County Volunteer Services and Honorary Assistant Professor at Nottingham University.